Updated: Apr 8

 While certainly a commercial pop departure from his earlier legendary work, David Bowie's best-selling Let's Dance was an indelible part of my high school soundtrack and my SBHS buds will remember our talent night class skit spoof of Star Trek where I got to play my hero Captain Kirk ("Capt.
 Jerk") and lip-synced "Modern Love" into my communicator for the boys' dance routine.
 Other fun facts here: Bowie co-wrote "China Girl" with Iggy Pop in 1977 and a young pre-fame Stevie Ray Vaughn played guitar on this album that also features the ripping rocker "Cat People."
 Scotty, drop the needle on this one and beam us the hell out of here.

 We Can Get Some Jimmy Cliff If We Really Want

 There's been a lot of Dad in these posts but this one's all Mom.
-I can't even tell you how many times we played this album in the morning over breakfast before I headed off to school and lord knows we could all use some Jimmy Cliff now in these strange days.
+I can't even tell you how many times we played this album over breakfast before I headed off to school and lord knows we could all use some Jimmy Cliff in these strange days.
 I mean, the guy can make a sad song about the Vietnam war sound light and bouncy.
 This live collection of hits also includes "You Can Get It If You Really Want," "The Harder They Come," "Many Rivers To Cross," "Struggling Man," "Sitting In Limbo," "Wonderful World, Beautiful People," and a soulfully ska cover of Cat Stevens' "Wild World" to make a great escape from the evening news.
 Thanks Mom.